 Recreation at the Swan and Dolphin Resort

-The Swan and Dolphin Resort has over 3 acres of pool and water areas, including a children's pool, four whirlpools and a waterslide.
+The Swan and Dolphin Resort has over three acres of pool and water areas, including a children's pool, four whirlpools and a waterslide.
 (There's also a little pool hut where you can find necessities such as sunscreen and swim diapers ... and fun additions such as animal pool floats!)
 You can also play a family game of basketball or volleyball at the on-site courts, or take a spin in a swan boat on the lake.

 Tadpoles looking to get the wiggles out can take their pick from a sand play area or a playground.

 Camp Dolphin provides on-site childcare for children ages 4 to 12, letting parents to enjoy some child-free time from 5 p.m. to 12 a.m. daily.
 What's more?
-If you're enjoying Mandara Spa or dining at Shula's Steak House, Todd English's bluezoo or Il Mulino, you can receive up to two hours of childcare at Camp Dolphin for FREE!
+If you're relaxing at Mandara Spa or dining at Shula's Steak House, Todd English's bluezoo or Il Mulino, you can receive up to two hours of childcare at Camp Dolphin for FREE!
 Just present your receipt when you pick up your tadpole.
-Lily and Tad raved about the s'mores at Camp Dolphin and have asked (okay, a few times) to go back!
+Lily and Tad raved about the s'mores at Camp Dolphin and have asked (OK, a few times) to go back!
 Your kiddos do need to be potty trained to attend.
 The cost to attend Camp Dolphin is $12 per hour, per child, and a kids meal from Picabu can be included for an additional $10.

 Swan and Dolphin Trip Tips